What EPF is

 Established in 1997 as an Economic Interest Grouping under Belgian law, EPF is a pan-European organisation of national property associations and companies representing all aspects of property ownership and investment: residential and commercial landlords big and small, housing companies and property investment and development companies and funds.

-There are also Academic Members (real estate faculties in universities or real estate training institutes) from Belgium, Finland and the Netherlands.
+There are also Academic Members (real estate faculties in universities or real estate training institutes) from Belgium and Finland.

 EPF's main missions are to:

 - help EU policy makers and legislators understand the nature of the property investment and management business and the opportunities that well-conceived EU property regulation offers for the the Union's economy and citizens;

 - increase the property industry's understanding of EU policy impacts on real estate ;